JoshOrndorff/Grants-Program/applications/tuxedo.md

 ### Project Details

 The primary advantage of UTXOs is that they are highly parallelizable.
-This fits well in Polkadot's multichain ecosystem where parachains execute and communicate asynchronously, and will be an even bigger advantage if (hopefully when) DAG based chains become popular, a trend that is already kicked off with projects like Aleph Zero, and many others outside the Polkadot ecosystem, most notably Cardano.
+This fits well in Polkadot's multichain ecosystem where parachains execute and communicate asynchronously, and will be an even bigger advantage if (hopefully when) DAG based chains become popular, a trend that is already kicked off with projects like Aleph Zero, and many others outside the Polkadot ecosystem, including Hedera Hashgraph, Nano, and Casper Labs.

 The team has done previous work on this topic.
 * Joshy [maintained](https://github.com/JoshOrndorff/utxo-workshop/tree/joshy-update-deps-may-2022) the Substrate UTXO Workshop code as part of the Substrate Developer Hub team, and has continued to maintain it out of personal interest even years after leaving that team.